 From the town, travelers visit different livestock breeders who share their passion for growing horses and bulls.
 One that you can try is the Mas de la Comtesse.
 It is located northeast of the walled Aigues-Mortes.

-In Mas de la Comtesse, visitors can watch manadier sort and lead the bulls and horses.
+Visitors in Mas de la Comtesse can watch manadier sort and lead the bulls and horses.
 There are also traditional games to see and meals to eat for dinner.
 The ambiance of the place is perfected with the sound of the gypsy guitars playing in the background.

 The dishes served may vary depending on the type of visit.
 But you can always expect to have flavors of the traditional regional cuisine: